-Caring for an ill or elderly loved one can take it out of you.
+Caring for an ill or elderly loved one can take a lot out of you.
 Your days may be filled with driving them to doctor’s appointments and making sure they have their medicines.
 You may need to help them pay bills and keep their house clean.
 You may even need to help with personal care, like bathing and using the bathroom.
-And you’ve got your own responsibilities as well.
+Doing everything can mean you may not notice creeping signs of caregiver burnout.

-Here are some signs of caregiver burnout.
+Here are six signs of caregiver burnout to watch out for.

 You can’t provide the best care for your loved one unless you also take care of yourself.

 - You’re angry.
 When you’re caring for a sick or aging loved one, you may feel that you have to be upbeat and nice all the time.
 But getting frustrated or annoyed sometimes is natural, especially if your loved one lashes out at you.
 But if you find yourself feeling angry all the time, resenting your caregiving demands (or your loved one), or exploding over little things, you might be at risk of burnout.